Uncover your dreams and aspirations

 December is the perfect time to reflect on the year that is passing.
 This can bring about a sense of gratitude and help us to pinpoint what we would like from the shiny new year ahead.
 When we silence the noise and distraction and let our minds wander, we can begin to uncover the things that are calling us.
 This can help us to uncover our dreams and aspirations for the new year.

 Personal reflection doesn’t need to look like sitting down and journaling, it could be something you consider as you go about your daily life.
 Often when we ask ourselves questions, our mind can offer answers when we least expect them, for example, while we’re out walking or taking a shower.
-I find it a fascinating process and at this time of year, I put my logical mind to one side, and I welcome a playful curiosity.
+I find it a fascinating process.
+At this time of year, I put my logical mind to one side, and I welcome a playful curiosity.

 Last week I met with my coach to review my coaching practice, reflect on 2018 and share my ideas for 2019.
 As always, the session was extremely insightful, and it uncovered a few things I hadn’t even considered.
 Following the meeting, I pondered over the questions he asked me and the new ideas that had emerged as a result.
 I didn’t write anything down, I simply explored the questions when I felt drawn to them.
 I also looked for clues – how I felt when I considered the different options and what I felt I was being pulled towards.
 I tried not to overthink or force any answers but openly observe what was bubbling up.